Timothy Cloyd

-J. Timothy Cloyd, Ph.D. is an American educator and higher education administrator, and is currently the 18th president of Drury University in Springfield, Missouri.
-Cloyd previously served as the president of Hendrix College in Conway, Arkansas from 2001 to 2013.
-He began his duties at Drury University on July 1, 2016, following the retirement of Dr. David Manuel.
+J. Timothy Cloyd is an American educator and former higher education administrator.
+Cloyd served as the president of Hendrix College in Conway, Arkansas from 2001 to 2013.
+In 2016, he became president of Drury University in Springfield, Missouri, a position he held until his resignation in March of 2023.

 Career

-Cloyd began his academic career in 1990 as an Assistant Professor of Political Science at Vanderbilt University in Nashville, Tennessee.
-In 1994, Cloyd took a faculty position in the Department of Political Science at the University of Arkansas - Little Rock, where he remained until 1997.
-That year, he accepted a position as the Vice President for Institutional Advancement at Hendrix College before assuming the position of president of the college in 2001.
+Cloyd began his academic career in 1990 as an assistant professor of political science at Vanderbilt University in Nashville, Tennessee.
+In 1994, Cloyd took a faculty position in the department of political science at the University of Arkansas - Little Rock, where he remained until 1997.
+That year, he accepted a position as the vice president for institutional advancement at Hendrix College before assuming the position of president of the college in 2001.

 Under Cloyd's presidency, Hendrix saw the construction of thirteen new buildings, including a $28 million student life and technology center, a $17 million wellness center, three art buildings, and an athletic stadium.
-The college also experienced a growth in enrollment, increasing more than 52% from 950 students to 1,495 students.
+The college also experienced enrollment growth, increasing more than 52% from 950 to 1,495 students.

 In 2013, Cloyd stepped down as president and remained on the faculty at Hendrix as a professor of politics and international relations until 2016.
 On July 1, 2016, Cloyd began his tenure as the president of Drury University.
+On March 23, 2023, he stepped down as President due to family health concerns.

 Academic background

-Cloyd earned a Bachelor of Arts in Philosophy from Emory and Henry College in Emory, Virginia in 1985.
-He completed a Master of Arts and a Ph.D in Political Science from the University of Massachusetts Amherst.
+Cloyd earned a Bachelor of Arts in philosophy from Emory and Henry College in Emory, Virginia in 1985.
+He completed a Master of Arts and a Ph.D. in political science from the University of Massachusetts Amherst.